 Why Do Puppies Chew?

 Puppies have puppy teeth just like human children have baby teeth.
-Starting at about 16 weeks of age, your puppy's baby teeth will start to fall out and be replaced by the larger, permanent teeth.
+Starting at about 16 weeks of age, your puppy's baby teeth will start to fall out and be replaced by larger, permanent teeth.
 The urge to chew in puppies is the same as the urge to bite down in human children.
 It helps the new, larger teeth break through the gums and provides some relief.

 Puppies will literally chew on anything they can get into their mouth when they are teething.
 It is important to keep an eye on your puppy because he will not only chew on things, he will swallow them too.
-Coins, sticks and rocks are not good for a puppy's digestive system and can lead to metal poisoning and blockages in his system.
+Coins, sticks, and rocks are not good for a puppy's digestive system and can lead to metal poisoning and blockages in his system.

-Puppies have the built in desire to chew on things.
+Puppies have the built-in desire to chew on things.
 They know that it will make their gums feel better, so they do it.
-Eventually the behavior will stop but if you aren't on your toes, it can be a long, expensive, miserable ride.
+Eventually, the behavior will stop, but if you aren't on your toes, it can be a long, expensive, miserable ride.

 Chew bones specifically designed for teething puppies are a good choice.
 Some of these bones are edible and some are not.
-The edible versions are flavored with chicken, beef and other yummy flavors that will encourage your puppy to chew on the bone versus the table leg.
-The edible chew bone is actually edible so the amount of time that they last will depend on how strong the puppy's jaws are and how often he has the urge to chew.
+The edible versions are flavored with chicken, beef, and other yummy flavors that will encourage your puppy to chew on the bone versus the table leg.
+The edible chew bone is actually edible, so the amount of time that they last will depend on how strong the puppy's jaws are and how often he has the urge to chew.

 The non-edible versions of the puppy chew bones will usually be viewed as toys by your puppy.
 He will still play with them but it may take a bit more incentive to get your puppy to choose the bone instead of a more tempting item in the house.
-Unless your puppy is a powerful chewing breed, the non edible version will last for quite a long time.
+Unless your puppy is a powerful chewing breed, the non-edible version will last for quite a long time.

-Soft Toys for Puppies
+Are Soft Toys for Puppies Safe?

 The benefit of giving your puppy a soft toy to chew on is that puppies can get pretty rowdy with these.
-They are lighter weight so he will usually be able to carry it around from room to room and it can help start that game of fetch.
+They are lighter weight, so he will usually be able to carry them around from room to room and it can help start that game of fetch.
 Just like human baby toys, soft toys made for puppies usually have some sort of added squeaker or texture to the inside of the fabric to make them more interesting and increase the length of chew time or playtime.

 Treats for Chewing Puppies

 Just like you would with your adult dog, do not give the puppy too many treats in a day!
 It can cause constipation and puppy may not be as inclined to eat as much of their regular food.
-Choosing the best treat for your puppy is important and you will want to pick the one that is as natural as possible while at the same time, helping relieve the gum pain and discomfort associated with teething.
+Choosing the best treats for your puppy is important and you will want to pick the one that is as natural as possible while at the same time, helping relieve the gum pain and discomfort associated with teething.

 It can be difficult to find the right chew toy for your puppy if your puppy is a member of a breed that has stronger jaws and heavy chewing tendencies.
 You never want to give your puppy a chew toy that he can easily take chunks out of!
 If your puppy swallows those chunks it can cause problems with digestive blockages that can be dangerous to the health of the puppy.